Snipcart vs. Ecwid Review: E-Commerce Platforms ComparisonSeptember 01, 2016

 Digital goods and mobile

 Ecwid allows you to sell on the go through a mobile app, and sell digital products natively too.
-These aren't handled out of the box with Snipcart (you'd need to link Snipcart with a POS for the former, and use webhooks for the latter).
+These are now handled out of the boxhttps://docs.snipcart.com/merchant-dashboard/manage-store#9-digital-goods with Snipcart though, without any additional fees.

 Apps & extensions